iamkkdev/Subreddit-Project/README.md

 ### Conclusion

-I've used four models to classify, firstly I used Countervectorizer with Naive Bayes Classifier, the model returned a training score of 0.77 and the testing score of 0.66.
-I then used Naive Bayes with TFIDF vecorizer, then I used two more models using support vector machine and xgboost classifier which returned the results below:
+I've performed four models to classify, firstly I used Countervectorizer with Naive Bayes Classifier, the model returned a training score of 0.77 and the testing score of 0.66.
+I then used Naive Bayes with TFIDF vecorizer, then I performed two more models using support vector machine and xgboost classifier which returned the results below:

 - [x] Training Score Counter Vectorizer Naive Bayes : 0.77